ayedo/jooq-modelator/README.md

         delayMs = 500 // Not required This is the default

         // How long to maximally wait for the database to react to the healthcheck.
-In milliseconds. maxDurationMs = 20000 // Not required This is the default
+In milliseconds. maxDurationMs = 20000 // Not required.
+This is the default

-        // The SQL statement to send to the database server as part of the health check. sql = 'SELECT 1' // Not required This is the default }
+        // The SQL statement to send to the database server as part of the health check. sql = 'SELECT 1' // Not required.
+This is the default }

+### Database Configuration

 You add your database drivers as follows: